javalin/website/pages/docs/docs.md

 Jetty has a default timeout of 30 seconds for async requests (this is not related to the `idleTimeout` of a connector).
 If you wait for processes that run for longer than this, you can configure the async request manually by calling `ctx.req.startAsync()`.
 For more information, see [issue 448](https://github.com/tipsy/javalin/issues/448).

 ---

+### WebSocket Message Ordering

+WebSocket operates over TCP, so messages will arrive at the server in the order that they were sent by the client.
+Javalin then handles the messages from a given WebSocket connection sequentially.
+Therefore, the order that messages are handled is guaranteed to be the same as the order the client sent them in.

+However, different connections will be handled in parallel on multiple threads, so the WebSocket handlers must be thread-safe.

+---